Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 ## Updating Zettlr

 The application checks for new updates each time you start the app.
-You can also manually trigger the search for updates by clicking 'Help' -> 'Check for updates'.
+You can also manually trigger the search for updates by clicking 'Help' &rarr; 'Check for updates'.
 If a new version is available, Zettlr will show you a dialog that contains the new version's number, your current version and a changelog with all features and bug fixes the new version contains.

 > Never "jump over" versions!
-Sometimes, we update the configuration of Zettlr during an update.
-However, we may remove the required code in a later version.
-This may lead to data corruption during an update.
-If you haven't updated Zettlr in a while, you should **not** update directly to the latest version, but instead install each update one after another.
+Sometimes, we change the configuration of Zettlr during an update.
+This may lead to data corruption during an update if you "leave out" the necessary version that will migrate your configuration.
+If you haven't updated Zettlr in a while, do **not** update directly to the latest version.
+Instead, install each update one after another.
+You can find all updates – not just the latest – on [GitHub](https://github.com/Zettlr/Zettlr/releases).

 To update, click the download button and wait for the download to finish.
 Then, click "Begin Update", which will close Zettlr and begin the update process.
 The updater will be placed in your Downloads-folder.
 You can remove it once the update was successful.

 > Do not use this update procedure if you installed Zettlr via a package manager, e.g., Homebrew.
 In that case, please update according to your package manager's procedure to avoid conflicts.
-You can also disable the preference "Automatically check for updates" to prevent the update check from occurring within Zettlr.
+You can disable the setting "Automatically check for updates" in your preferences to prevent Zettlr from checking for updates.

 If automatic updates don't work for you, you can always manually update by downloading the appropriate installer for your system (see above).
 There is no (technical) difference between the first setup and an update; the files are the same.

 > You can opt in to beta releases.
-To do so, activate the preference "Notify me about beta releases" in the settings.
+To do so, activate "Notify me about beta releases" in the settings.

 ## Uninstalling Zettlr

 If you are unsatisfied with Zettlr or need to remove the app, please follow these instructions.

-> Consult your package manager's documentation on uninstalling software if you installed Zettlr with a package manager.
-Do not follow these instructions in this case.
+> In case you installed Zettlr with a package manager, consult your package manager's documentation on uninstalling software instead of following the instructions here.

 On **Windows**, go into the software settings and uninstall it according to [Microsoft's instructions](https://support.microsoft.com/en-us/windows/uninstall-or-remove-apps-and-programs-in-windows-4b55f974-2cc6-2d2b-d092-5905080eaf98).
 If you wish to remove the settings and user data as well, you can find those in the directory `C:\Users\<your-user-name>\AppData\Roaming\Zettlr`.